internetstandards/Internet.nl/documentation/Docker-getting-started.md

 ## Building

+Clone this repository to a local directory:

+    git clone https://github.com/internetstandards/Internet.nl/ --branch docker

-After cloning this repository locally make sure all Git Submodules are checked out and up to date with the following command:
+Then make sure all Git Submodules are checked out and up to date with the following command:

-    git submodule update --init
+    GIT_LFS_SKIP_SMUDGE=1 git submodule update --init

-First build the Docker images for the application using the following command:
+Build the Docker images for the application:

     make docker-compose-build